 The requirements of the FIREARMS CONTROL REGULATIONS and SANS 953-1:2018 are that the mounting location must:

 - Permit attachment by bolting to the floor or other part of the steel bodywork of the vehicle.

 - Allow the safe to be non-conspicuous once installed.

-Additional practical requirements are that there must be ready access to the interior of the safe with enough headroom to allow it to be fully opened and it must not obstruct vehicle driver’s controls.
+Additional practical requirements are that there must be ready access to the interior of the safe and it must not obstruct vehicle driver’s controls.
 It is a matter of choice between the owner and installer.
-These are examples that have been found to work:
+These are some of the more popular examples that have been found to work:

 - On the floor immediately in front of the front passenger seat

 - On the floor partly under the driver’s seat, which is pushed back for access by the driver

 - On the floor in front of a left or right rear passenger seat

 - On the floor in front of a left or right passenger seat but partly under a front seat, which may need to be pushed forward for access